Cabinet Basics, Part 4: Today's Cabinetmaking Revolution

 Local cabinet shops have always enjoyed certain advantages just by being local.
 Chief among these is their low shipping expense.
 By necessity, the national manufacturers pay to ship a lot of air across hundreds, even thousands, of miles to their customers.
 A fully assembled cabinet is really just a block of air in a wooden envelope.
 It takes a lot of truck space to ship an assembled cabinet, but very little to ship the unassembled cabinet parts.
 Small shops pay to ship parts, then assemble the parts locally into a cabinet — sometimes right on the job site — at considerable savings.

-The net result is that thousands of local and regional cabinet companies that are suddenly not just competitive, but more than competitive with the cabinet giants such as Masco and Master Brands.
+The net result is that thousands of local and regional cabinet companies are suddenly not just competitive, but more than competitive with the cabinet giants such as Masco and Master Brands.

 Local cabinetmakers can now provide their trademark quality, flexibility, and precise fitting at the price of a stock manufactured cabinet.
 Through distributed manufacturing they can efficiently make any size cabinet, in any style, with any finish, precisely fitting the space into which the cabinets are to be installed.